mikewest/internetdrafts/a-rose-by-any-other-name/draft.md

     DNS Registries/Registrars MUST NOT grant requests to register localhost names in the normal way to any person or entity.
 Localhost names are defined by protocol specification and fall outside the set of names available for allocation by registries/registrars.
 Attempting to allocate a localhost name as if it were a normal DNS domain name will not work as desired, for reasons 2, 3, 4, and 5 above.

+5. Item #8 is added to the list, reading as follows:

+    Name resolution APIs, libraries, and application software MUST NOT use a searchlist to resolve the name `localhost`.
+That is, even if DHCP's domain search option {{RFC3397}} is used to specify a searchlist of `example.com` for a given network, the name `localhost` will not be resolved as `localhost.example.com`.

 # Implementation Considerations

-This change would make developers sad if they map domain names like 'server1.localhost' to something other than a loopback address.
-There are likely other situations in which it might create unexpected behaviors.
+## Non-DNS usage of localhost names

+Some application software like MySQL differentiate between the hostname `localhost` and the IP address `127.0.0.1`, using a unix domain socket for the former, and a TCP connection to the loopback address for the latter.
+The constraints on name resolution APIs above do not preclude this kind of differentiation.

 --- back

 # Acknowledgements

-Ryan Sleevi and Emily Stark informed me about the strange state of 'localhost' resolution.
-Erik Nygren poked me to take another look at the set of decisions we made in {{SECURE-CONTEXTS}} around `localhost.`; this document is the result.
+Ryan Sleevi and Emily Stark informed me about the strange state of localhost name resolution.
+Erik Nygren poked me to take another look at the set of decisions we made in {{SECURE-CONTEXTS}} around `localhost.`; this document is the result, and his feedback has been very helpful.